 Track riding is fast, thrilling and fun but like any cycling discipline, you ride in close proximity to others so it’s important to remember that every movement you make can have implications for everyone else.
 Being aware of everything around you, staying alert and able to react is a key skill.
 With guidance from the tutors, you’ll quickly learn how to make small adjustments to keep yourself clear of other riders’ wheels, look around you and keep in safe position.

-Level 3 - Position, pacing and lots of practice
+Level 3 - Position, Pacing & Lots of Practice

 Level 3 was a two-hour session rolling through all the different skills such as riding in a stack, and changing positions safely and efficiently, whilst riding at speed.